 Double-check dates and places.
 Make sure that spelling is correct.
 You can also add a bit of character with personal details, such as:

 Your grandfather's life was unique.
-This part of the obituary is where you let your grandfather's unique personality and legacy shine.
+This part of the obituary is where you let your grandfather's singular personality and legacy shine.
 Provide a brief biography about his life, including:

 If you're writing the online obituary before their funeral, provide the important details about the service.
-You might like to consider adding the following:
+You might like to consider adding the: